 The cost of mining projects can vary greatly depending on the location, type, and quantity of minerals in the deposit.
 Generally, underground mining is more expensive than open-pit mining, as open-pit mining involves extracting minerals near the surface with a maximum depth of around 200-400 meters.

 A mining company’s feasibility study, which can often be found on the company’s website (typically within news releases), provides an estimate of the mining costs for a specific project.
 Look for the expected Capital Expenditures (CAPEX) and Operational Expenditures (OPEX) in the feasibility study to get an idea of the project’s costs.

 Capital Expenditures (CAPEX)

-Capital expenditures are the investments incurred by a mining company in their fixed assets to increase the value of that asset.
-Most common capital expenditures are the investments in fixed assets to bring a new mineral project into production.
-However, buying a property or the investments incurred to expand the current production level of an existing mineral project are also referred to as CAPEX.
+Capital expenditures refer to investments made by a mining company in fixed assets to increase their value.
+Common examples include investments to bring a new mineral project into production or to expand the production capacity of an existing project.
+CAPEX also covers property acquisitions.

 Operational Expenditures (OPEX)

-The operational expenditures are those recurring costs for operating the mine.
-In short, OPEX are those direct and indirect costs to mine, process and sell the ore.
+Operational expenditures are the recurring costs associated with operating a mine.
+OPEX includes both direct and indirect costs related to mining, processing, and selling the ore.